 ParameterTypeDescription

-application_idstringThe ID of the deployed application.
-You can find this in the URL of the application in AI Studio: https://app.writer.com/aistudio/organization/<organization-id>/applications/<application-id>.
-You can also use the List applications endpoint to get the list of deployed applications and see the application ID.
+application_idstringThe ID of the deployed agent.
+You can find this in the URL of the agent in AI Studio: https://app.writer.com/aistudio/organization/<organization-id>/applications/<application-id>.
+You can also use the List applications endpoint to get the list of deployed agents and see the application ID.

 Request body